ACanalejo/cwps_continuity_and_change_unilu2022/07_session/replication_exercise.md

 Let’s begin to explore the data!

-We can start by some simple visualization.
+We can start with some simple visualization.
 Remember the **preference distribution** from Session 5?
 We can use a **histogram** to visualize the distribution of any other numeric variable, such as total volatility.
 Looking at the data distribution is always useful and one of